hull/hull-connectors/packages/connectors/hull-outreach/assets/readme.md

 - **outgoing user segments** - defines which user segments are sent to Outreach, any user which enters one of these segments is sent to Outreach, as is any changes in attributes on those users.
 Make sure to configure attributes to be sent to Outreach (below) or nothing (except a shell) will be sent even if the user is in the segment.
 - **outgoing user attributes** - defines which `Hull User Attributes` are updated/created on `Outreach Prospect` and the field they are mapped to.
+- **link user to account in service** - defines if we will attempt to associate a outgoing Hull User (now a Outreach Prospect) to a Outreach Account.
+See section "Outgoing (Hull -> Outreach) User to Account linking" below for a more comprehensive explanation.

 ### Incoming Users